-- 1. Ensure activities do not generate noise levels inconsistent with the amenity of the locality in which the generated noise can be discerned. - 2.
-Exempt from the maximum permitted noise level requirements those activities which are an integral part of accepted management practices associated with primary production in rural areas as well as other activities clearly of a temporary nature (e.g. construction works, military training exercises). - 3.
-Have regard to any relevant New Zealand standards, guidelines, or codes of practice in the assessment of applications for resource consents.
+- 1. Ensure activities do not generate noise levels inconsistent with the amenity of the locality in which the generated noise can be discerned; - Exempt from the maximum permitted noise level requirements those activities which are an integral part of accepted management practices of activities associated with production land in rural areas as well as other activities clearly of a temporary nature (e.g. construction works, military training exercises);